-When a colleague suddenly died before he retired, I began to rethink.
+When a colleague suddenly died before she retired, I began to rethink.

-I was so sad for him and for his family who had been left without him.
+I was so tired of him and he was left without him.
 All of his life had been taken up by his job.

 Suddenly I realised that when I thought about my work colleague, it was like holding a mirror up to myself.
 Was I headed for the same fate?
 Would I ever get to spend quality time with my family and friends?
 Would I get to retire before I died?
 When would I build that stock of paper craft items I wanted to play with?